Arrival in Manila

 Politics in Manila Continued

-Demonstrations are again building up all round the country and Estrada's trial has totally lost credibility.
+Demonstrations are again building up, all round the country, and Estrada's trial has totally lost credibility.
+And now the impeachment court have voted (very narrowly) not to look at the evidence against him.
 Sinn is leading the movement to get Erap to resign and another mass has been held at the EDSA shrine, totally blocking the main highway.
 It seems that the people will stay there until they get what they want.
 The peso has now fallen to 56 to the dollar and 81 to the pound.
 We are rich.

 As businesses close for the day or shut early many more of the more affluent Filipinos are making for Makati and streaming along EDSA.
 There is a real buzz of excitement around.

 Into Makati through the demonstrations.
-Very little to see, just some banners and groups waiting on street corners and all quite calm, but the crowd is building up again at the Ortegas shrine on EDSA.
-Reference is constantly made to the last bloodless revolt – they are determined to do the same thing again.
+Very little to see, just some banners and groups waiting on street corners and all quite calm, but the crowd is building up again on EDSA.
+Reference is constantly made to the last bloodless revolt – the people are determined to do the same thing again.
 They will stay there until Erap goes.
 I keep getting text messages updating me on the situation saying, “Pray for us”.
 Texting is getting bigger and bigger here and anti Erap messages have been escalating across the airwaves for some months.

 The British Embassy in Manila